 At the moment, there are some IPR issues regarding the IEEE 802.11ax ISO ballot.
 Until these are resolved, other IEEE 802.11 amendments will not be sent to ISO for adoption under the PSDO agreement.

-No questions
+No questions.

 TGme (slide #34)